 It feels like we’re running out of time to enjoy summer and here comes the fall.
 One of the best things happening every summer, farmers market!
 It is the only place I can get fresh fruits and vegetables directly from the farmer.
 It gives a connection between what we put to our table and where it came from, it feels good, really.

 A big basket of peaches, nectarines, and plums is a perfect gift summer could give us.
 I enjoy them fresh and the rest turns to pies and tarts; grill them as a side dish for meat or add on to elevate any salad.
 You can poach them too for ice cream topping; as a sweetener to plain yogurt or porridge and a great topping for pancakes or filling to make a cake.

 I hope you’re enjoying all of them as much as I do.

-Peach tart is another one easy dessert to make.
+The peach tart is another easy dessert to make.
 There’s no precooking of the filling or pilling or prebaking.
-Just use apricot jam – to ease preparation and to give extra sweetness aside from the fruit itself……… It is superb!
-I love it, it showcases peaches at their best.
+Use apricot jam to ease preparation and to give extra sweetness aside from the fruit itself……… showcases peaches at their best.

 - Use ½ recipe of the Pâté sucrée See note

 - 6-8 small or 4-6 large peaches

 - ½ cup apricot jam